andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

         .AddRowWithValues("valueC", "valueD");
  ```

-### `Given`, `When` and `Then` helper clases
+### Given, When and Then helper classes

-Recently I have started separating out the arrange, act and assert parts of a test into `Given`, `When` and `Then` classes, this gives a nice fluent interface and makes the tests nice a readable.
-You can write whatever C# code you like in the test and you could use the connection directly with `System.Data` like I'm doing here or via Dapper or EF etc this framework is completely un-opinionated.
+Recently I have started separating out the arrange, act and assert parts of a test into `Given`, `When` and `Then` classes, this gives a nice fluent interface and makes the tests nice and readable.
+You can write whatever C# code you like in the test and you could use the connection directly with `System.Data` like I'm doing or via Dapper or EF etc, this framework is completely un-opinionated.

 The `Given` class contains methods for executing Sql statements (e.g. to remove a foreign key constraint) and methods for inserting test data into a table using a markdown table strings or an instance of a `TabularData`.